Spring 2021 Research Project Presentation

-The Yamuna River Project Final Review for the Spring 2021 semester will be held at the Tulane School of Architecture on Monday, May10th from 8.30 am to 3.30 pm CDT via Zoom and Concept Board.
+The YRP Research Project Presentation the Spring 2021 semester was held at the Tulane School of Architecture on Monday, May10th from 8.30 am to 3.30 pm CDT via Zoom and Concept Board.

-Download the review booklet for more information here.
+The review booklet with more information can be downloaded here.

 Global Director, Urban, Disaster Risk Management, Resilience and Land Global Practice, World bank